theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/ARCHITECTURE.md

 When the Dark Harvest Formula&trade; calculates a logic friction anomaly that triggers the Heaviside threshold (Z &ge; 3.20), the system writes directly to I/O port `0xCF9`.
 Control byte `0x0E` (or `0x06` for warm reset) forces a hardware reset pulse directly to the Platform Controller Hub (PCH), asserting the `PLTRST#` line.

 This collapses the system&rsquo;s power state and flushes volatile RAM and cache registers.
-Under the claimed model, this is the non‑negotiable **Hardware Kill-Switch** veto that software cannot intercept.
+Under the claimed model, this is the non‑negotiable, non-kinetic hardware veto that software cannot intercept.

 ---